 - Suffolk LGBT Network supporting the LGBT community in Suffolk

-- The Health Outreach Service - can provide some targeted support as part of their marginalised adults offer.
-An information leaflet and referral form can be accessed through these links
+- The Health Outreach Service can provide targeted support through their marginalised adults offer for trans individuals who are also one of the priority groups the service works with .
+An information leaflet and referral form can be accessed through these links.